bigwiv/Biopython-cn/chr10.rst

     ...         print "WARNING: Accession %s not found" % accession ...     records.append(record)

-10.5.2??Searching Swiss-Prot
+10.5.2  Searching Swiss-Prot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, you may remark that I knew the records°Ø accession numbers
+Now, you may remark that I knew the records‚Äô accession numbers
 beforehand.
 Indeed, ``get_sprot_raw()`` needs either the entry name or
 an accession number.
-When you don°Øt have them handy, you can use one of
+When you don‚Äôt have them handy, you can use one of
 the ``sprot_search_de()`` or ``sprot_search_ful()`` functions.

 ``sprot_search_de()`` searches in the ID, DE, GN, OS and OG lines;